Martín García Óñez de Loyola: Death

 The governor was in La Imperial when news arrived that the Mapuches had renewed their attacks against Angol.
-In order to reinforce this point, he set out with 50 men on December 21, 1598.
-On the second day of the march they arrived at a place called Curallaba or Curalava (the broken rock), on the banks of the Lumaco River, where they rested without taking any precautions against attack.
+In order to reinforce the city, he set out with 50 men on December 21, 1598.
+After two days they arrived at a place called Curallaba or Curalava (the broken rock), on the banks of the Lumaco River, where they rested without taking any precautions against attack.
 On the nights of the 23rd and 24th the natives approached the camp, and with shouts and the sounds of horns they attacked the Spanish.

-Óñez de Loyola and a pair of soldiers at his side fought very valiantly, but finally succumbed to the spears of the natives.
+Óñez de Loyola and a pair of soldiers at his side fought but finally succumbed to the spears of the natives.
 In the melee almost all the Spaniards died, save a cleric named Bartolomé Pérez, who was taken prisoner, and a soldier named Bernardo de Pereda, who received 23 wounds on his body and was left for dead but improbably survived.

 The Mapuches then initiated a general uprising which destroyed all the cities in their homeland south of the Biobío River.
 They kept the head of Óñez de Loyola, giving it back years later to the governor Alonso García de Ramón.